 Under this method of accounting, ATSP was treated as the "acquired" company for financial reporting purposes.
 For accounting purposes, SoundHound was deemed to be the accounting acquirer in the transaction and, consequently, the transaction was treated as a recapitalization of SoundHound (i.e., a capital transaction involving the issuance of stock by ATSP for the stock of SoundHound).
-Accordingly, the consolidated assets, liabilities and results of operations of SoundHound became the historical financial statements of the combined company, and ATSP's assets, liabilities and results of operations prior to the Business Combination were presented as those of SoundHound in future reports.
+Accordingly, the consolidated assets, liabilities and results of operations of SoundHound became the historical financial statements of the combined company, and ATSP's assets, liabilities and results of operations were consolidated with SoundHound's beginning on the acquisition date.
+Operations prior to the Business Combination were presented as those of SoundHound in future reports.
 The net assets of SoundHound were recognized at carrying value, with no goodwill or other intangible assets recorded.